-Here we go.
-Arcanine is very large, very furry, and with more obvious stripes than we see as a pattern on Growlithe.
-He’s more clearly based (at least visually) on a Shisa – a guardian deity that’s a cross between a lion, a dog, and sometimes a tiger, and which pops up a lot as stone statues in eastern Asian countries not completely unlike how gargoyles show up in a lot in continental Europe.
-There’s nothing that particularly connects the Shisa to fire, though, so it would’ve been cool to take advantage of that imagery to perhaps see it manifest as a living stone statue?
+Arcanine is bigger, fluffier, and more wild-looking than his younger form.
+He’s more clearly based (at least visually) on a Shisa – a guardian deity that’s a cross between a lion, a dog, and sometimes a tiger.
+They seem to pop up a lot as stone statues in eastern Asian countries not completely unlike how gargoyles show up in a lot in continental Europe.
+There’s nothing that particularly connects the Shisa to fire, though, so it would’ve been cool to take after that imagery to perhaps see it manifest as a living stone statue?
 Its lighter tufts of fur do evoke fire, at least, and admittedly dog-lovers can’t really cuddle with a living rock as well as they can with something warm and fluffy.

-Arcanine’s got a pretty good, rounded stat build that makes it good for a variety of situations, but… it’s also kind of above-average in all areas without really excelling at anything.
+Arcanine’s got a pretty good, rounded build that makes it good for a variety of situations, but… it’s also kind of above-average in all areas without really excelling at anything.
 He’s pretty set on Fire- and Normal-type moves offensively – most of his other-type moves have recoil or some other downside – and he doesn’t have a lot of great non-attack tools.
-Nothing obviously wrong with him, especially considering how many of us play the game on attack-attack-attack, anyway.
+Again, nothing wrong with him, especially considering how many of us play the game on attack-attack-attack, anyway.
 He’s just not necessarily going to be the most interesting team member.

 Interestingly, Growlithe seems to possibly be more popular than Arcanine.
-Growlithe is easier to pass off as “just” a dog Pokémon, so we see him act as a police dog and as a common pet a lot of the time, which nicely ties him more to the familiar aspects of society within this odd fantasy/soft-science-fiction world.
-Arcanine is also one of the first rival’s main Pokémon in the games and show, so that counts for something, and you definitely see him pop around on occasion beyond that.
+Growlithe is easier to pass off as “just” a dog Pokémon, so we see him act as a police dog and as a common pet across the series, which nicely ties him more to the familiar aspects of society within this odd science-fantasy world.
+Arcanine is also one of the first rival’s main Pokémon in the games and show, so that counts for something, especially with how the series re-visits Kanto every five years or so.

 Any and all appreciation for Growlithe and Arcanine is welcome in the comments!